-If your relative is deemed ineligible for NHS Continuing Healthcare funding, then responsibility for their care home costs may fall to the local authority.
-Unlike NHS Continuing Healthcare, the Local Authority can means-test your relative to determine if they should contribute to care home costs.
+If your loved one is deemed ineligible for NHS Continuing Healthcare funding, then responsibility for their care home costs may fall to the local council.
+Unlike NHS Continuing Healthcare, the local authority can assess their financial situation to determine if they should contribute to care home costs.

-The home will also be excluded from the calculation as to whether they have to pay care home costs if when they leave to enter a care home their spouse remains living in the property.
+The home will be excluded from the assessment if a spouse remains living in the property.

-The savings threshold for 2015/2016 is £23,250 for England, Scotland and Northern Ireland, and £23,750 for Wales.
-If your relative is above this threshold, and they are not eligible for NHS Continuing Healthcare Funding, then they will have to pay for their own care.
+The savings threshold is £23,250 for England, Scotland and Northern Ireland.
+The rules are different in Wales.
+If your relative is above the threshold, and they are not eligible for NHS Continuing Healthcare funding, then they will have to pay for their own care.

-Below this threshold the local authority will make a contribution to the costs of care until your relative’s savings fall below the final threshold of £14,000.
+Below the threshold the local authority will make a contribution to the costs of care until your relative’s savings fall below the final threshold of £14,000.

 If your relative is above the threshold because of the value of their assets, but they have a low income, there is a possibility of the local authority paying your relative’s care home costs while you put their home on the market (i.e. a deferred payment).
-If they suspect that you have deliberately got rid of a relative’s capital, such as transferring ownership of a property, giving money away or spending it on a non-essential item, they will be treated as if they still own that capital.
+But if they suspect that you have deliberately reduced your relative’s capital, such as transferring ownership of a property, giving money away or spending it on non-essential items, to avoid paying care charges, then they have the power to recover any money that they are owed.
 Extenuating circumstances might exist in this case, if you can prove that such payments were made at a time when you or your relative were not aware of any potential care needs.

-If your relative falls below this threshold, then the local authority will means-test you, to establish how much they may contribute towards your care costs.
-This means test will determine that the local authority will do one of the following:
+If your relative falls below the threshold, then the local authority will carry out a financial assessment, or means test, to establish how much they may contribute towards your care costs.
+The means test will determine that the local authority will do one of the following:

 - Decide that you will fund the cost of care yourself